Thru-Hike the Transcaucasian Trail

 In Armenia, the two national parks along the border (Arevik National Park and Lake Arpi National Park) have requested that all trail users register in advance.
 We will provide you information on how to do this online so you don’t have to spend time making in-person visits to park HQs.

 In Georgia, you need to have a border permit to be in the border zone along Georgia’s border with Russia.
-We will provide further instructions on how to obtain a border permit, depending on the hiker’s direction of travel for the section of the trail that this is required for (between Zeskho and Ghebi, Georgia).
+We will provide further instructions on how to obtain a border permit, depending on your direction of travel for the section of the trail that this is required for (between Zeskho and Ghebi, Georgia).
 There is also one section of trail in Borjomi National Park that requires registration at the national park ranger stations.

 In general, it is important to be mindful of your impact on the land and the people around you.
 The trail crosses lots of villages and multi-use land, including farming, grazing, and logging.
 Wild camping is widely tolerated, but you should ask permission before pitching up in someone’s field.
 Please be a respectful visitor and practice Leave No Trace habits so that we can continue our good relationships with people along the trail and so that future hikers can enjoy the experience.